Cool-kid201/Basketball-Team-Management-System/README.md

 Possible improvements for future versions:
  Add team roster limits,
  add multiple teams and
- add a graphical user interface
+ add a graphical user interface.
+ Please note: This project does NOT use AI

+ -Aarsh Anand